 ARDA was on the field recently and visited 19 communities across the CIPP project States.
 The team met with some members of the WCDGs and used the opportunity of the visit to speak to some community leaders, radio presenters and frequent callers of the radio programs…

-‘’The Wake Daya radio program came at the right time, as Plateau State has been dealing with violent crisis and the people have been yearning for interventions and projects that would impact the people to foster the peace that existed in the past.
+“The Wake Daya radio program came at the right time.
+Plateau State has been dealing with violent crisis and the people have been yearning for interventions and projects that would impact the people to foster the peace that existed in the past.
 While anchoring the program, I hear how happy listeners are when making their contributions.
-I thank the organizers of this project, as it has helped us to foster peace in our communities.
-I like the radio drama because it captures every segment of human existence, and every episode has a lesson that people can learn and apply to live peacefully.”
+I am grateful to the organizers of this project, as it has helped us to foster peace in our communities.
+I like the radio drama because it captures every segment of human existence, and every episode has a lesson that people can learn and apply to enjoy peaceful co-existence.”

 Henry Iponle, Radio Presenter, Benue State.

-‘’Hosting the My Neighbour My Friend radio program has improved my knowledge regarding peace and other development issues.
-During a meeting at my workplace, my supervisor wanted to know about hate speech and fake news, and none of my colleagues could speak confidently about the topic, except me.
-I was able to do this because of the resources provided by the ARDA On-Air Discussion Guide.
+“Hosting the My Neighbour My Friend radio program has improved my knowledge regarding peace and other development issues.
+During a meeting at my workplace, my supervisor was speaking to us on hate speech and fake news, and of all my colleagues, I was the only one who was able to speak confidently about the topic.
+I was able to do this because of the resources provided by the ARDA OAP Discussion Guide.
 The program has also significantly improved the lives of listeners.
-Recently, some members of the Agbouhul community led by the women leader brought vegetables to the radio station to appreciate us for contributing to peace in their community.
-They specifically cited the My Neighbour My Friend radio program as a contributor to the decline in conflicts in their community.’’
+Recently, some members of the Agbouhul community led by the women leader brought some farm produce to the radio station to appreciate the station for contributing to peace in their community.
+They specifically cited the My Neighbour My Friend radio.”

-“I was so impressed to hear about what this women group are doing to encourage community children to go back to school”
+“I was so impressed to learn about what the Wake Daya women’s group are doing in the community, encouraging community children to go back to school.”

 Alhaji Muhammed Mohabuqs (Tudun Nufawa community leader), Jakara Community, Kano municipal LGA, Kano State.